ralphpd-benjaminyb/notes/README.md

 # 2024-01-28
 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks.
 Remember that simplicity and clarity enhance productivity and collaboration, while over-engineering for hypothetical performance gains can lead to unnecessary complexity and bugs."

+# 2024-01-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your planning phase.
+Having a plan will keep you focused and on track with your deadlines and goals.
+It will also help to avoid last-minute panic and stress.
+ ..